makersacademy/airport_challenge/README.md

 - Planes that are already flying cannot take off and/or be in an airport
 - Planes that are landed cannot land again and must be in an airport

-For overriding random weather behaviour, please read the documentation to learn how to use test doubles: https://www.relishapp.com/rspec/rspec-mocks/docs .
-There’s an example of using a test double to test a die that’s relevant to testing random weather in the test.

 In code review we'll be hoping to see:

 * All tests passing
 * High [Test coverage](https://github.com/makersacademy/course/blob/master/pills/test_coverage.md) (>95% is good)
 * The code is elegant: every class has a clear responsibility, methods are short etc.

-Reviewers will potentially be using this [code review rubric](docs/review.md).
-Referring to this rubric in advance will make the challenge somewhat easier.
-You should be the judge of how much challenge you want this weekend.

 **BONUS**